Never Underestimate the Power of a Well-Timed Hug…

 7. Follow a Schedule

 Many of our fights erupt when we’re rushing to get somewhere, or when we realize too late that we forgot to do something.
-Following a morning schedule, after-school schedule, and bedtime schedule has eliminated half of the reasons for a fight.
+Following a morning routine, after school routine, and bedtime routine has eliminated half of the reasons for a fight.
 When my daughter knows what’s expected of her from one task to the next, I don’t have to nag — and she doesn’t have to feel like I’m running her life.

 It’s terrible to admit, but for a while, parenting was so hard that I was annoyed by every little thing my kids did.
 It was hard to get over the arguments, defiance, and disrespect, and I found that I couldn’t even enjoy positive times.
 I forgot that my children were my joy.